 Joint Task Forces

-From time to time, different 'Task Force’ committees are formed jointly between WUFA and Administration (and sometimes other campus unions) to deal with various issues affecting the WUFA membership.
+From time to time, different 'Task Force’ committees are formed that include representatives from WUFA and Administration (and sometimes other campus unions) to deal with various issues.
 In all cases, the task force committee representative from WUFA will report their activities and findings through to Executive Committee and Faculty Association Council.

 Joint Task Force on the Gender Pay Gap

 Dr. Lori Buchanan, Associate Dean, Faculty of Graduate Studies

 Dr. Patti Weir, Dean, Faculty of Graduate Studies